ryandeussing/jimhopper/_child-abuse/sorting-it-out.md

 Important: The idea here is *not* to push anyone to condemn or even to label the other person or people involved, who may also have been good to you, and who you may still like, even love.
 Also, such experiences may have involved attention, affection and physical sensations that, at the time, you found pleasurable and in some way wanted (e.g., in a confused way mixed up with shame).

-The point of trying to “sort things out,” if you choose to do so, is to understand whether – and if so, why and how – the sexual experience(s) may have helped to cause some problems you have now (like problems with shame, anger, addiction, or depression).
+The point of trying to 'sort things out,' if you choose to do so, is to understand whether – and if so, why and how – the sexual experience(s) may have helped to cause some problems you have now (like problems with shame, anger, addiction, or depression).

 To sum up, on this website I'm providing resources for sorting out what happened to *you*, what makes sense to *you*, and the options for dealing with *your* unique experiences and moving closer to the life *you* want.